Pristiq is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that effectively reduces depression symptoms.

 More serious side effects are possible, but less common, and can include hypersensitivity, low sodium levels (hyponatremia), elevated blood pressure, and seizure.

-Pristiq comes with a boxed warning for suicidal thoughts and behaviors in 18- to 24-year olds.
+Pristiq comes with an FDA boxed warning for suicidal thoughts and behaviors in 18- to 24-year olds.
 In studies of adults taking Pristiq, there weren’t enough reported cases of suicidal thoughts or behaviors to determine if the medication had any impact on suicide risk.
 If you take Pristiq and experience thoughts of death, suicide, or self-harm, tell your therapist or psychiatrist right away.

 Be sure to talk to your provider and/or pharmacist about all potential side effects, drug interactions, and contraindications for Pristiq.